 Person8 provides a digital footprint that can’t be deleted, lost or stolen.
 It keeps a copy of their identity documents and other key information, hosted securely online through Blockstack so a missing phone won't become a crisis.
 The individual will have access to their own records and have control over who can see it.

 For homeless without a mobile device, their identity profile will also be universally accessible for them, through for example public computers like those found at the libraries.
 A homeless service worker approaching someone on the street will be able to find their identity records without having to bring them into an office and locate a physical file folder.

 Person8 can be used to request emergency funds via Lightning.
 The owner can generate a Bolt11 invoice in the app and send it via SMS to their patron.

 Implementation with Blockstack and Lightning

 The application applies mobile-first Material Design but is responsive to also provide a decent experience on any size computer display.

 What's Next for Person8

-We hope to raise funds for future development and set up a team at the San Francisco brigade of Code for America.
-We’d like to co-create the app in participation with homeless youth, with the side effect of introducing them to product development, which may open up further opportunities and inspire them to a path forward.
+We hope to raise funds from social good arms of local companies and set up a team at the San Francisco brigade of Code for America.
+We’d like to co-develop the app in participation with homeless youth, with the side effect of introducing them to product development, which may open up further opportunities and inspire them to a path forward.